 - If prescribed ointment is given to you, apply in a thin layer over affected area and never apply directly before your radiation treatment.

 - Using a wash cloth over your skin markings.

 - Rubbing or scratching the skin in the treatment area.

-- Avoid using anything on the skin in the treatment area unless prescribed by your radiation oncologist.
-This includes lotions, creams, powders, ointments, perfumes, after-shave, deodorant, make-up and/or medications.
+- Using anything on the skin in the treatment area unless prescribed by your radiation oncologist.
+This includes lotions, creams, powders, ointments, perfumes, after-shave, deodorant, make-up, and/or medications.